Jn-Huang/SciRIFF_SciLitLLMs/README.md

 If you've run predictions `predict_eleuther.py` on multiple models, this will evaluate all models for which predictions are available under `results/predictions`.
 Metrics for each model will be saved to `results/metrics/by_model/{model_name}`; there will be a subfolder for each task including cleaned-up predictions and detailed metrics.

 Metrics from all models will be collected in `results/metrics/tables`.
 The file `results/metrics/tables/summary.tsv` provides a summary of the metrics for all tasks.

-The results in `summary.tsv` for SciTulu should match the results reported in the preprint within roughly a point; there may be small differences due to slightly different software versions or (for LM judge evals) changes in OpenAI API models.